dolbyio-samples/streaming-webhook-thumbnails/aws-sam-thumbnails/README.md

 After successfully seeing the log of the event in the "CloudWatch", we are now ready to implement the functionality to handle the event to compare signatures and upload the thumbnail image to the created S3 bucket.\
 → First, replace the entire *app.mjs* file in your project with the code in the [app.mjs file](./hello-world/app.mjs).

-→ Then navigate through your *hello-world* folder directory --- the directory that contains the Lambda function --- and type ***npm install crypto util aws-sdk*** to install the packages that our code uses.
+→ Then navigate through your *hello-world* folder directory --- the directory that contains the Lambda function --- and type ***npm install aws-sdk*** to install the packages that our code uses.
 Save your code and go back to the root directory of your project where the *template.yaml* exists.

 → Next, we need to create an S3 bucket.
 From your AWS Management Console search S3, from Buckets click *'Create Bucket'* and set a name for your bucket.
 ![create a bucket](../assets/create%20bucket.png)